Mojahidul21/Object-Oriented-Programming-II-Lab-CSE31P8-/Assignment 1 OOP Lab-II Simple form Applications/README.md

 Another foler named "Others" contains the files that are not created in VS but requred to create and maintain the project.
-This folder contans the lab report, some screenshots and
+This folder contans the lab report, some screenshots, teacher's instruction and sample image.